SumeetP96/linux-cli-tools/README.md

 # linux_cli_tools
-My cli tools for everyday linux usage.
+Command line tools for everyday use.